Boston Brewery Sam Adams Honors Tom Brady With Limited Edition Beer Poking Fun At His Critics

 — Boston.com (@BostonDotCom) January 30, 2019

 If anyone is capable of staying at the top of his game until that age, it is Brady.
 He is renowned for his strict diet and healthy lifestyle.
 But that’s not to say that he doesn’t enjoy a beer or two.
-He famously sank a beer in one while promoting his book, the TB12 Method, on the Late Show with Stephen Colbert.
+He famously sank a beer in one while promoting his book, TB12 Method, on the Late Show with Stephen Colbert.

 Despite his fitness and the fact that he is back in the SuperBowl once again, some continue to question Brady’s ability.

-“Age has definitely taken a toll,” Nickell Robey-Coleman, the cornerback for the LA Rams recently told the Bleacher Report.
+“Age has definitely taken a toll,” Nickell Robey-Coleman, the cornerback for the LA Rams, recently told Bleacher Report.
 “For him to still be doing it, that’s a great compliment for him.
 But I think that he’s definitely not the same quarterback he was.”

 But it’s not just Boston-based brewers who would dispute this.
 Brady’s own teammates still believe in him and have even been heard to use his age as a tool to motivate him.
-Julian Edelman, the Patriots wide receiver was recently overheard during the AFC Championship game telling Brady he was “too old”.
+Julian Edelman, a Patriots wide receiver, was recently overheard during the AFC Championship game telling Brady he was “too old.”

-The limited edition beer is available from tomorrow at the Sam Adams tap room.
+The limited edition beer is available starting tomorrow at the Sam Adams tap room.